WvR-Spatial/seismicPython/README.md

 Antimeridian Fix: Robust handling of the International Date Line to prevent geometry rendering artifacts.
 Impact Statistics: Bar charts highlighting the most affected cities by magnitude.

+🛠️ InstallationPrerequisites
-🛠️ InstallationPrerequisitesPython 3.8 or higherpip (Python package installer)
+Python 3.8 or higher, pip (Python package installer)
-1. Clone the Repositorygit clone [https://github.com/YOUR_USERNAME/YOUR_REPO_NAME.git](https://github.com/YOUR_USERNAME/YOUR_REPO_NAME.git)
+1. Clone the Repository
+2. git clone
-cd YOUR_REPO_NAME
+3. cd YOUR_REPO_NAME
+4. Install Dependencies
-2. Install DependenciesThis project relies on geospatial libraries.
+This project relies on geospatial libraries.
 You can install them via pip:pip install geopandas folium plotly shapely requests

 Note: On Windows, installing geopandas can sometimes be tricky.
 If pip fails, it is recommended to use conda or download pre-compiled wheels.